15 Simple Landing Page Optimization Tips to Improve Your Conversions

-The main purpose of any business website is to attract visitors, tell them how awesome your business is, and persuade them to take action.
+The primary purpose of any business website is to attract visitors, tell them how awesome your business is, and persuade them to take action.
 This is called the “Journey of Conversion.”
 A key element of that strategy is website landing pages.

 But that alone is not enough.
 You must collect even more information as more people visit your website.

 Converting that data into informed decisions about your marketing funnel can produce more leads and sales.
 To help you do better, I want to share a few basic tips and tricks to help you attract a bigger target audience and convert more online consumers.
 It starts with understanding why your landing page optimization efforts are falling short.

 Landing pages fail to convert for lots of reasons.
 Most often this is because a business or product brand has little concept of what the prospect wants.
 You will never design a successful landing page if you don’t clearly understand your target audience’s needs, expectations, or desires.
 It is that simple.

 Here are some other common landing page optimization errors you better avoid:

 - Ineffective headlines